littlefoot22/python-machine-learning/README.md

 ## histogram

-after we run the historam funtion and out put to file we get an idea the distribution between variables
+after we run the histogram function and out put to file we get an idea the distribution between variables

 ```python
 # histograms